Kyriosity/read-write/README+/software/tests/asQA/README+/QA_tests-pitfalls.md

 ### Direct reference to implementation

-Contrary to TDD unit tests.
+Contrary to TDD, unit tests.
 Providers as adapters. // WRITE FOR TDD !

 ### Blind fit to green and carousel